gibbok/bem-pixel-perfect-responsive-design/README.md

 Notes:
 - The original designs are situated in the `mockups` folder.
 - To see all views: Click the "Plus" icon -> Click "Herr Schmidt" avatar -> Click the "Send ticket " button.
+- The timeline in the "events" box is scrollable horizontally and reveals few more data points.